 Between forty-five and eighty courses are offered in each of three terms: fall, winter, and spring.
 Majority of classes meet one day per week for two hours each.
 Full-length courses are five to eight weeks and mini courses are two to four weeks.
 Classes vary in size from eight to twenty-five participants.
 Lecture-style and movie classes vary in size from thirty to eighty participants.

-Placement in a course is based on a lottery system, utilized when enrollment exceeds the maximum number of spots for a particular course.
+Placement in a course is based on first-come first-served.
 Group discussions allow participating class members to explore new subjects, nurture new interests, and make new friends.
 Members can also become Study Leaders in courses of their own design.

 When you take classes at ILEAD, you gain opportunities to do so much...